 - Ethics and Values: Demonstrate an understanding of ethical issues and a sense of values to make sound judgments and decisions. - · Aesthetic Appreciation: Create or show appreciation for artistic and individual expression.

-What's new at Kaua'i Community College?
+Kaua'i Community College?

-The NEW One Stop Center at Kaua'i Community College
+Phase II in progress at Kaua'i Community College